 - 17 July 2019 – Responsible disclosure email received by Capital One, alerting them to ‘leaked s3 data’ hosted on a GitHub Gist account believed associated with the threat actor;

 - 18 July 2019 – Direct messages posted by the TA suggest that they were prepared to distribute the stolen data;

 - 29 July 2019 – US FBI agents arrested the TA and Capital One release a public statement about the breach (also establishing a dedicated data breach webpage4 with an FAQ for potentially affected customers).

 - Organizations using cloud-based services, such as Amazon S3, should ensure that assets are correctly configured to prevent inadvertent or unauthorized access to sensitive data.
 Cloud providers will provide documentation detailing identity and access policy configurations that can restrict access, be that by the user, file, bucket, or organization.

 - Patch Management is a vital service that is often overlooked or taken for granted.
 Cybriant offers a Responsive Patch Management service that will take the guesswork out of the administrivia of this task and maintain a healthy network.

 - Vulnerability scans may catch the majority of issues, but these need to be done continuously.
-If you are only scanning once a year or quarter, that leaves a long period of time for hackers to use those vulnerabilities for malicious purposes.
+If you are only scanning once a year or quarter, that leaves a long period for hackers to use those vulnerabilities for malicious purposes.
 The alerts that come from the scans need to be remedied.
 Our Risk-Based Vulnerability Management service will aid your team to identify vulnerabilities to protect your network.

 - Logging any incidents in your network is the best way to protect against advanced persistent threats, including insider threats.
-Our Managed SIEM with 24×7 Security Monitoring service is not only a potential compliance requirement but will address and resolve most complex cyber risk issues.
+Our Managed SIEM with 24×7 Security Monitoring service is not only a potential compliance requirement but will address and resolve the most complex cyber risk issues.